 15. Binding Agreement and Assignments.
 Once executed by the Parties, this Agreement shall be binding upon and inure to the benefit of the Parties and their permitted successors and assigns.
-Except to the extent expressly allowed hereinafter, a Party may not sell, assign or otherwise transfer, in whole or in part, any interest in this Agreement without the prior written consent of the other Parties to this Agreement, which consent shall not be unreasonably withheld; provided that, a Party may sell, assign or transfer partially or wholly its interest in this Agreement to an affiliate without consent of the other Parties.
+Except to the extent expressly allowed hereinafter, a Party may not sell, assign or otherwise transfer, in whole or in part, any interest in this Agreement without the prior written consent of the other Party to this Agreement, which consent shall not be unreasonably withheld; provided that, a Party may sell, assign or transfer partially or wholly its interest in this Agreement to an affiliate, or to a party succeeding to substaintially all of the assets of such Party, without consent of the other Parties.
 Any sale, assignment or transfer in violation of the foregoing provisions shall be void.

 16. Force Majeure.
 In the event any Party is rendered unable, wholly or in part, by Force Majeure to carry out its obligations, other than payment, it is agreed that upon such Party's giving notice of such Force Majeure to the other party, the obligations of the Party giving such notice, to the extent affected by such event, shall be suspended from the inception and during the continuance of the Force Majeure.
-"Force Majeure" means an event not anticipated as of the date hereof, which is not within the reasonable control of the Party, or in the case of third party obligations or facilities, the third party, claiming suspension, and which by the exercise of due diligence such party, or third party, is unable to overcome or obtain or cause to be obtained a commercially reasonable substitute performance therefor.
+"Force Majeure" means an event not anticipated as of the date hereof, which is not within the reasonable control of the Party, or in the case of third party obligations or facilities, the third party, claiming suspension, and which by the exercise of due diligence such Party, or third party, is unable to overcome or obtain or cause to be obtained a commercially reasonable substitute performance therefor.
+The affected Party shall make diligent efforts to remedy such Force Majeure occurrence, provided however, that neither Party shall ever be deemed obligated to settle any labor disputes upon terms unacceptable to it, in order to effectuate a remedy.